About Ciao Italianista

 • Justine listens to TED Talks in Italian to stay fluent.
 Her favorite one so far is “Morte e rinascita della cucina italiana” (Death and Rebirth of Italian Cuisine) by Daniele De Michele.

 • Justine searched on and off for her great-grandparent’s origins in Italy for 40 years and finally solved the mystery!
-She writes about that in two blog posts that are not related to food but are so interesting that she kept them on this site.
 Spoiler alert: her great-grandmother is from Schilpario and her great-grandfather is from Bergamo.

 • Our family lived in Costa Rica and Baja as expats for three years when Taja and Milan were little.